-financial statement line items and disclosures, and in evaluating the effect of misstatements, both individually and on the financial statements as a whole.
+The scope of our audit was influenced by our application of materiality.
+We set certain quantitative thresholds for materiality.
+These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures on the individual financial statement line items and disclosures, and in evaluating the effect of misstatements, both individually and on the financial statements as a whole.
 Based on our professional judgement, we determined materiality for the financial statements as a whole as follows:

+Overall materiality Trust Group

-Group n £23.318m
+£23.279m £23.318m

-of operating expenses of continuing operations.
+Basis for determining materiality Approximately 1.4% of operating expenses of continuing operations.

-penses of continuing operations was chosen enchmark for overall materiality as this is a key performance for users of the financial statements.
+Rationale for benchmark applied Planned operating expenses of continuing operations was chosen as the appropriate benchmark for overall materiality as this is a key measure of financial performance for users of the financial statements.

-ı £16.322m £0.3m
+Performance materiality £16.295m £16.322m

+Reporting threshold £0.3m £0.3m